-Kenneth R. Stark is an Associate in McNees Wallace & Nurick’s Energy and Environmental Law practice group.
+Kenneth R. Stark is an Associate in McNees Wallace & Nurick’s Energy & Environmental Law, and Transportation, Distribution & Logistics practice groups.
 Ken’s practice focuses on representation of consumer-oriented interests in state and federal regulatory proceedings, and appellate court proceedings, involving electricity, natural gas, and oil pipeline issues.
 Ken regularly represents and advises clients on various transmission issues under the jurisdiction of the Federal Energy Regulatory Commission.
 He counsels industrial and commercial clients on energy supply arrangements.
 Ken also represents and advises clients regarding alternative/renewable energy and transportation issues under the jurisdiction of the Pennsylvania Public Utility Commission.

 Prior to joining McNees, Ken served as an assistant counsel in the Pennsylvania Public Utility Commission’s Law Bureau where he gained extensive state and federal appellate litigation experience.
-He also represented the Commission on rulemakings before the Independent Regulatory Review Commission and advised the Commission on issues pertaining to electric, gas, transportation, water, legal procedure, and legal ethics.
+He also represented the Commission on rulemakings before the Independent Regulatory Review Commission and advised the Commission on issues involving electric, gas, transportation, and water.
 Ken also advised the Commission on issues facing the retail competitive gas and electric markets.

 What does Ken do for Clients?